openhatch/oh-campus-foss/README.md

 oh-campus-foss
 ==============

-Website explaining the student immersion program
+Website explaining the student immersion program.
+Issues should be filed in the [Open Source Comes to Campus repo](https://github.com/openhatch/open-source-comes-to-campus/).

 How to run locally